prabishkhadka/gee-ghana-analysis/README.md

 ## Conference Presentation

 I presented this work at AAG in 2023.
-You can view the presentation here: [Link Text]((https://github.com/prabishkhadka/gee-ghana-analysis/blob/main/AAG_Final.pdf)
+You can view the presentation here: (https://github.com/prabishkhadka/gee-ghana-analysis/blob/main/AAG_Final.pdf)

 CONTACT: For questions or feedback, please contact: prabishkhadka@gmail.com